 1. Brome Adjustable Bird Feeder

 In a bid to make your backyard bird friendly, this is one of the best bird feeders available.
-You know how big of a pain squirrels can be when it comes to feeding your birds, and this feeder effectively locks them out.
-This bird feeder uses a weighted system to tell the difference between squirrels and birds, and it’ll shut off the feeding mechanism when it feels a squirrel’s weight.
-If you have larger birds, you can easily adjust the weight mechanism to support them so they can still get food out of the feeder.
+You know how big of a pain squirrels can be when it comes to feeding your birds, and this squirrel proof feeder effectively locks them out.
+This squirrel proof bird feeder uses a weighted system to tell the difference between squirrels and birds, and it’ll shut off the feeding mechanism when it feels a squirrel’s weight.
+If you have larger wild birds, you can easily adjust the weight mechanism to support them so they can still get food out of the feeder.

 - Suitable for use all year round